pdaiii/Meteor/README.md

 * A list of most popular stories on the site are generated on the user's home page.

 ### Responses
-* A logged in user may leave responses on other user's stories.
+* A logged in user may leave responses on other users' stories.
 * A logged in user may delete their own responses.

 ## Future Implementations